Photo by Kirk Rasmussen

 Once a blister or wound is formed, your goal is to protect the area from further damage.
 KT Tape is intrinsically flexible, adhesive, and tough.
 It is particularly useful for curved or shaped areas.

-It was about an hour before sundown, and I was walking Huck, my yellow lab who was about three at the time, without a leash through a patch of familiar woods in Pennsylvania.
+It was about an hour before sundown, and I was walking Huck, my yellow lab who was about three at the time.
+He was off-leash as we walked through a patch of familiar woods in Pennsylvania.
 I didn’t have a first aid kit or headlamp; we weren’t planning on being out long.

 Courtesy of Dave Durant